 The top apex predator in the world is the wolf, which was an easy choice.
 Hypnotic eyes, gorgeous fur, and a haunting howl make it jaw-droppingly astonishing for anyone fortunate enough to catch a glimpse of one.

 This pack animal lives and hunts in a pack of anywhere from two to 15 wolves or more members led by an alpha male and alpha female, making it especially powerful in numbers.
+An adult wolf needs to eat about 5-7 pounds of meat every day to maintain a healthy weight.
+Typically, a pack will kill a single large mammal and survive off the meat for several days before moving on to the next opportunity.
+The average wolf eats the equivalent of 15 deer across an entire year.

 The population of the type species the grey wolf is stable and listed as Least Concern.